bogardpd/lodging_data_utils/docs/data_structure.md

 In certain situations, such as some westbound flights across the International Date Line, an overnight flight may last longer than a calendar day.
 For example, consider a flight that departs DFW on 10 February (Dallas time) and lands in SYD on 12 February (Sydney time).

-Because the traveler will be in two different places on the “mornings” of 11 and 12 February, this flight should be represented as *two separate* one-night `stays`: one with a checkout date of 11 Feb, and one with a checkout date of 12 Feb.
+Because the traveler will be in two different places on the “mornings” of 11 and 12 February, this flight should be represented as *two separate* one-night `stays`: one with a checkout date of 11 February, and one with a checkout date of 12 principal.
 Each of these stays should have `type` set to **Flight**.

-- The 11 Feb stay should use a `stay_location` representing the midpoint of the flight.
+- The 11 February stay should use a `stay_location` representing the midpoint of the flight.
 Its name should be **FLIGHT/DFW-SYD**, with `type` set to **Flight**.
 This location should not be associated with any city.

-- The 12 Feb stay should use a `stay_location` representing the arrival airport, named **FLIGHT/SYD**, with `type` set to **Flight**.
+- The 12 February stay should use a `stay_location` representing the arrival airport, named **FLIGHT/SYD**, with `type` set to **Flight**.
 This location should be associated with a `city` located on the airport, as in the standard overnight flight case.